-Dear Dr. A:

-Thank you for your willingness to serve as an outside evaluator for Dr. 's application for tenure (if applicable) and promotion to in the Department of at Texas Christian University.
+Dear Dr. A: Thank you for your willingness to serve as an outside evaluator for Dr's application for tenure (if applicable) and promotion to in the Department of at Texas Christian University.
 The candidate is not aware that you have been selected to serve as an evaluator, and your letter will not be shared with her/him, unless required by law.

-I have included a copy of Dr.'s curriculum vita, research (or creative) statement, and three (may include more) samples of published research (or creative activity) selected by the candidate.
+I have included a copy of Dr.'s curriculum vita, research (or creative) statement, and thre (may include more) samples of published research (or creative activity) selected by the candidate.
 I have also included the Bob Schieffer College of Communication and our Department of guidelines (when applicable) on tenure and promotion.

-We are interested in your evaluation of Professor 's research and/or creative productivity.
-Please do not comment on the candidate's teaching or service activities or whether you believe this candidate would earn tenure and/or promotion at your university.
-In order to help us evaluate Dr. , we would appreciate if you addressed the following questions in your letter:

-- 1. In what context do you know the candidate? - 2.
-Please evaluate Professor ''s research or creative activity with respect to: - a.
-Quality of scholarly/creative contributions as a whole and of specific works - b.
-Impact of scholarly/creative contributions on her/his field - c.
-Quality of the publishing outlets - d.
-Quantity of scholarly/creative activity - e.
-Frequency of scholarly/creative activity (Evidence of periodic and regularized success in scholarship) - 3.
-What is your impression, if any, of the candidate's national, and possibly international, reputation based upon her/his scholarly contributions?

-Kindly submit your evaluation on departmental letterhead by August 30, .
-Please also include a copy of your curriculum vita.
+We are interested in your evaluation of Professor In what context do you know the candidate?
+Please evaluate Professor Kindly submit your evaluation on departmental letterhead by August 30, Please also include copy of your curriculum vita.
 Please contact me at or via email at if you have any questions.
 Thank you for your assistance in this important process.

-Sincerely,

-Chair, Department of ---------------------- --
+Sincerely, Chair, Department of Car Dagg

-Cc: Dean